 \begin{thm}{\cite[Toy problem in higher dimensions with extra logarithm]{LMNN20}} Let $\{D_j\}$ be a collection of $100$-separated balls on $\R^n$ and let $R>100$.
 Let $u$ be a harmonic function in $B_R\cup 5D_j\setminus D_j$ such that $u$ does not change sign in each $B_R\cap 5D_j\setminus D_j$.
 If $|u(z)|\le \exp[-L|z|\log|z|]$ for all $z\in B_R\cup 5D_j\setminus D_j$ and $L$ is sufficiently large, then $u\equiv 0$. \end{thm}

 The proof of Theorem \ref{thm:worseLMNN} is based on a Carleman inequality with log linear weight, which is an exceptionally relaxed assumption, since most of Carleman's inequalities require strict log convexity properties.
-The methodology in \cite{LMNN20} has been also inspiring to obtain observability estimates for non-homogeneous elliptic equations in the presence of a potential, posed on a smooth bounded domain $\Omega$ in $\R^2$ and observed from a non-empty open subset $\omega\subset \Omega$, see \cite{EB23}.
-The main difference in \cite{EB23} compared to \cite{LMNN20} is that the zero set of the solutions to elliptic equations with source terms can be very intricate and have to be dealt with more carefully.
-Technical improvement of Carleman's estimate (actually, additional treatment via Harnack inequalities) in \cite{EB23} enables to generalize the toy problem in Theorem \ref{thm:worseLMNN} without logarithm loss.
+Methodology in \cite{LMNN20} has inspired observability estimates for non-homogeneous elliptic equations in the presence of a potential, posed on a smooth bounded domain $\Omega$ in $\R^2$ and observed from a non-empty open subset $\omega\subset \Omega$, see \cite{EB23}.
+The main difference between \cite{EB23} and \cite{LMNN20} is that the zero set of solutions to elliptic equations with source terms can be very intricate and must be handled more carefully.
+Technical improvement of the Carleman's estimate (actually, additional treatment via Harnack inequalities) in \cite{EB23} enables to generalize the toy problem in Theorem \ref{thm:worseLMNN} without logarithm loss.